flutter/website/src/platform-integration/ios/app-extensions.md

 Some app extensions display a user interface.

-For example, Share Extensions allow users to conveniently share content with other apps.
-One example of Share Extension is to share a picture and post a comment on a social media app.
+For example, share extensions allow users to conveniently share content with other apps, such as sharing a picture to create a new post on a social media app.

 <figure class="site-figure {{include.class}}">
     <div class="site-figure-container">